Engin1980/ESimConnect/README.md

 A simple library to connect and work with SimConnect, a library allowing to communicate with Flight Simulators (e.g., FS2020).

 The aim of this library is to provide a simple interface to work with FS2020 over .NET/C# without no deep knowledge of SimConnect.
 On the other side, only the basic operations are supported.
-This library is not convering all the possibilities of original SimConnect library.
+This library is not covering all the possibilities of original SimConnect library.

 ## Requirements